Search our local digital archives collections in CONTENTdm:

 Video oral histories of soldiers and guardsmen who served with the 1st Division of the U.S. Army from 1944 to 2009.
+Interviews conducted in 2009.
 Access through CONTENTdm.

 Letters, diaries, and other Civil War-era documents from soldiers and families across Ohio.
-Check back frequently in the coming months as new materials are added from other Civil War archives!
 Access through CONTENTdm.

 Ohio University course catalogs and bulletins, 1831-2008.
 Includes undergraduate, graduate, summer, and extension.
 Access through the Internet Archive.

 The publication of the University Libraries Gatherings Magazine showcases OHIO Libraries’ vision as the dynamic gateway of discovery and creation for academic excellence, innovative programs and effective teaching, learning and research.
 Access through the Archived Gatherings Magazine and CONTENTdm

 Artwork created and collected by Frederick Harris.
 Access through CONTENTdm.

 Barnett Hook (1845-1926) of McArthur, Ohio, advertised himself as one of “only four men in the United States who teach embroidery.”
 The needlework, postcards, photographs, and other documents in this collection tell the story of Hook’s life and times.
 Access through CONTENTdm.

 High-resolution images of individual hand-produced manuscript and printed pages (leaves), all taken from historic texts.
 These provide insight into the history of manuscript and print book production from across time and geography.
 Access through CONTENTdm.